flatironinstitute/ManifoldEM/README.md

 # ManifoldEM

-Note this is the Flatiron Institute fork of the [original ManifoldEM](https://github.com/evanseitz/ManifoldEM_Python).
+Note this is the Flatiron Institute fork of the [original Python ManifoldEM](https://github.com/evanseitz/ManifoldEM_Python).
 This particular fork is maintained by [Robert Blackwell](https://github.com/blackwer) and [Sonya Hanson](https://github.com/sonyahanson).
 This work has made significant contributions in